+Spousal maintenance cases can be one of the most contentious issues in divorce.
+States previously referred to spousal maintenance as alimony.
+In some states, the term is still used today.
 In many cases, one issue that can come up is the standard of living established by the parties during the marriage.
 In other words, one party may allege that they should receive an award of spousal maintenance.
-And one of the justifications for it are that the need it to maintain the standard of living that established during the marriage.
+And one of the justifications for it is that they need it to maintain the standard of living that established during the marriage.

 They then might argue that they need spousal maintenance (or alimony) so that they can enjoy this same lifestyle after the marriage.
 If there are minor children involved, they might argue that the same lifestyle should be maintained for the benefit of the children as well.